department-of-veterans-affairs/va.gov-team/teams/vsa/teams/vamc/TeamCharter.md

 # VAMC-Upgrade Team

+## Guideposts
+### VAMC Mission Statement
+Enable Veterans,their family, and caregivers, through use of the VA's VISN Medical Center Websites, to quickly provide access to the tools and information needed in their VA health care journey.
+Remove obsticals and promote a streamlined, easy to navigate, and easy to understand digital experience.
+Escalate this normalized and standardized methodology accross all VISNs using economies of scale and advanced Agile practices.

+### VAMC Vision
+WIP

+## What we work on

+### Product Line Focus
+_VA Medical Center Website Modernization starting with:_
+_VISN 4_

 ### Description of Current Work
 _Update and Modernize VA.gov-[Medical Center] websites using human-centered design, agile development, and DevOps practices that emphasize continuous integration/continuous delivery to iterate on the best solutions for VA.gov Medical Center website users.
 Utilize the pilot project website 'www.va.gov/pittsburg-health-care/ as the template and base of continuing and improving our customer experience_

-### Product Line Focus
-_VA Medical Center Website Modernization starting with:_
-_VISN 4_

-### Mission Statement
-Enable Veterans,their family, and caregivers, through use of the VA's VISN Medical Center Websites, to quickly provide access to the tools and information needed in their VA health care journey.
-Remove obsticals and promote a streamlined, easy to navigate, and easy to understand digital experience.
-Escalate this normalized and standardized methodology accross all VISNs using economies of scale and advanced Agile practices.

 ### Slack Channels
 - #vamc-upgrade